jrmaingo/jrmaingo.github.io/books.md

 * Weaponized Lies (Daniel J. Levitin)
 * Never Split the Difference (Chris Voss & Tahl Raz)
 * The Domestication of Language (Daniel Cloud)
+* Learn You a Haskell for Great Good!
+(Miran Lipovača)

 (previous years coming soon)